-Vocational Education and Training (VET), also known as Career and Technical Education (CTE) refers to skill-based education and training.
+Vocational Education and Training (VET), or Career and Technical Education (CTE), involves education and training focused on practical skills.

-Upon the completion of vocational training in Australia, students are usually given a diploma or a certificate.
-International students who complete a vocational education may search for a job or enrol in a university education program in Australia.
+Students obtain diplomas or certificates after successfully completing vocational training in Australia.
+International students who finish vocational education can explore job opportunities or enrol in a university education program in Australia.

 2. Different Qualifications and Courses